aaronshikh/Impact-of-Rock-Climbing-on-Bird-Populations/README.md

   - *Lasso* (MSE ≈ **26.2**) shrank climbing-related predictors (*Climbing_Use*, *Climbers_Present*) to zero, indicating negligible impact.
 - **Random forest** achieved the best performance (MSE ≈ **20.8**) and ranked *Temperature*, *Height*, and *Vertical_Angle* as the most important features.

-Overall, **natural cliff attributes dominated CCV prediction**, while climbing variables showed only minor or statistically insignificant effects, complementing the findings of the original study but derived here through regression and machine-learning methods.
+Overall, natural cliff attributes dominated CCV prediction, while climbing variables showed only minor or statistically insignificant effects, complementing the findings of the original study but derived here through regression and machine-learning methods.

 ---